CSNW/sql-bricks/readme.md

 // INNER JOIN zipcode zip ON addr.zip_id = zip.id
 ```

-Note that this scheme doesn't support doesn't support complex JOIN table layouts: if you do something like `.join('psn', 'addr').join('zip')` above, it is impossible to also join something to the `'psn'` table.
-This *could* be achieved by adding a way to explicitly specify the table you're joining from: `.join('psn', 'addr').join('zip').join('psn->employer')`, but this hasn't been implemented yet.
+Note that this scheme doesn't support complex JOIN table layouts: if you do something like `.join('psn', 'addr').join('zip')` above, it is impossible to also join something to the `'psn'` table.
+This *could* be achieved by adding a way to explicitly specify the table you're joining from: `.join('psn', 'addr').join('zip').join('psn->employer')`, but this hasn't been implemented.

 ## To-Do